 There's no rocket science that goes into yogurt machines.
 They really are just little incubators.
 The critical thing is that they maintain that consistent temperature (usually between 100˚-112˚F).

 Whether you are working with cow's milk, goat's milk, or plant-based milk, you will be heating the mixture.
-It is essential that that mixture cool to a safe temperature (around 100˚F) before adding the yogurt starter.
-Too hot and the friendly bacteria that cultures the milk will fry (this usually happens around 118˚F).
+It is essential that that mixture cool to a safe temperature (I am for 95-100˚F) before adding the yogurt starter.
+Too hot and the friendly bacteria that cultures the milk will die (this usually happens around 118˚F).
 I have gone through six thermometers and have learned that hard way that WATERPROOF and digital is the way to go.
 This one has performed like a champ!

-When I made cow's milk yogurt, it was possible to culture the milk with a half cup or so of plain store-bought yogurt.
+Back in the day when I used to make cow's milk yogurt, it was possible to culture the milk with a half cup or so of plain storebought yogurt.
 However, with non-dairy milk I have always used the direct-set (dried yogurt culture) method.
-In my research, most sources say that alternative milk yogurts (like almond, coconut and rice) are most succcessfully made using the direct-set method.
+In my research, most sources say that alternative milk yogurts (like almond, cashew, coconut and rice) are most succcessfully made using the direct-set method.

-The one tip I can provide when selecting a non-dairy yogurt starter or priobiotic capsule is to select one that includes the lactic acid-producing bacteria Lactobacillus bulgaricus and Streptococcus thermophilus.
-In the United States, the USDA defines "yogurt" as containing these two strains bacteria.
+One tip I can provide when selecting a non-dairy yogurt starter or priobiotic capsule is to select one that includes the lactic acid-producing bacteria Lactobacillus Bulgaricus and Streptococcus Thermophilus.
+In the United States, the USDA defines "yogurt" as containing these two strains of bacteria.

 A Big Pot

-I heat my milk in a 5-quart stainless steel pot.
-I really would like something a little bigger.
+I heat my milk in a 5-quart stainless steel pot, don't use anything smaller.
 When heating milk, watch it carefully.
 Look away for a second and you could have a messy boil-over on your hands.